Saint Mary's Township, Perry County, Missouri

-St. Marys is one of the eight townships located in Perry County, Missouri, in the United States of America.
+Saint Mary's Township or St. Mary's Township is one of the eight townships located in Perry County, Missouri, in the United States of America.

 Name

-Saint Mary's Township was most likely given the name by Catholic members of the community who worshiped at St. Mary's-of-the-Barrens Church.
-The name St. Mary's may be further connected to Catholic Kentucky settlers who originated in St. Mary's County, Maryland.
+Saint Mary's Township was most likely given the name by Catholic members of the community who worshipped at St. Mary's-of-the-Barrens Church.
+The name Saint Mary's may be further connected to Catholic Kentucky settlers who originated in St. Mary's County, Maryland.